Icon/Navigation/Chevron/Left Back to search

 • Sorry, no smoking

-• Note: Due to property being on a working farm, dogs must be supervised at all times, kept on a lead outside enclosed gardens and when walking around farm, all gates on the farm to be closed
+• Note: Due to Clearbrook being a working estate, dogs must be supervised at all times, kept on a lead outside enclosed gardens and when walking around the estate (sheep in fields and deer in woods) and any mess put in dog waste bins provided; Please close estate gates if walking through them

 The property